 \ Approach 4: Determine the relative importance of adiabatic vs. radiative losses, via study of the flare profiles (symmetric vs. not symmetric); non-symmetric flare profiles are a tell-tale of radiative processes dominating.
-Time-dependent hadronic models?
+Compare time-dependent hadronic and leptonic models.